CLARUS-Project/mvds-clarus/README.md

 ## Setup

-### MVDS Components
+### DAPS (Omejdn)
-This is the procedure to install and run the MVDS in a local environment, the configuration will use basic settings.
+This is the procedure to install and run the DAPS component, the configuration will use basic settings.
 For a real scenario, a DNS and a proper Certification Authority are required.
  1. Download the source files from this repository.
  2. Inside the “**DAPS**” folder there are the “**config**”, “**keys**” folders and the client registration script “**register_connector.sh**”.